-- Camp Jurassic prehistoric playground Currently closed.
+- Camp Jurassic prehistoric playground.

 The Wizarding World of Harry Potter – Hogsmeade

-The Wizarding World of Harry Potter opened June 18, 2010, at Islands of Adventure.
+The Wizarding World of Harry Potter opened on June 18, 2010, at Islands of Adventure.
 The area is themed around Hogsmeade and was the first part of the Wizarding World; the second part of the land is at Universal Studios.

 The big attractions in the Wizarding World of Harry Potter – Hogsmeade are:

-- Harry Potter and the Forbidden Journey, after touring the dramatic reconstruction of Hogwarts, soar through the grounds on a bench.
+- Harry Potter and the Forbidden Journey.
+After touring the dramatic reconstruction of Hogwarts, soar through the grounds on a bench.
 An awe-inspiring attraction.
 In our opinion, this is an attraction you should not miss.

 - Hogwarts Express ride to Universal Studios.
 Park to park ticket is required.
 The experience is different in both directions, so make sure you ride twice.